 To face potential funding issues within this planning time frame, we must continue to examine the available resources and how to most effectively upgrade our assets.
 Metra's funders - our local, state, and federal taxpayers - are requiring more efficiency in how we develop and implement our capital program.
 We must seek innovative methods to implement projects on time and on budget.

-Finally, we need to understand our role as part of an interconnected network that serves the public for the economic welfare of the region.
+Finally, we need to embrace our role as part of an interconnected transportation network that serves the public for the economic welfare of the region.
 Local and regional economies depend on effective, reliable, and cost-efficient public transportation that connects residents to destinations.
 Public transportation should be an effective, environmentally friendly option for all residents today and in the future.

 This plan has outlined steps we can and will take toward each of our goals within our existing resources.
-Some of our strategic goals, such as making the Metra experience safe, easy, and enjoyable; investing in our workforce; and innovating to become more efficient and effective, will be easier to achieve.
-Others more directly affected by post-pandemic uncertainty, such as enhancing service to grow ridership and committing to equity and sustainability, will be more difficult.
+Some of our strategic goals, such as ensuring the Metra experience is safe, easy, and enjoyable; investing in our workforce; and innovating to become more efficient and effective, will be easier to achieve.
+Others more directly affected by post-pandemic uncertainty and our operating environment with freight railroads, such as enhancing service to grow ridership and committing to equity and sustainability, will be more difficult.